 - Cloud: Cloud’s Puffy Smack allows it to bypass targets in Last Stand mode.

-- Snail Shell: Snail Shell will use Sticky Goo to stun attackers if its Shield has been breached.
+- Snail Shell: Snail Shell will use Sticky Goo to stun attackers if its Shield has been breached, and when the enemy has been attached with at least 2 additional cards ~ a guaranteed critical strike!

 - Sandal: Sandal can inflict 50% more damage on Bug enemies through its Bug Splat move.